-Management for the year 2020 included three stages: reduction, recycling and reuse, through the initiatives below:
+Management for the year 2020 included three stages: reduction, recycling and reuse.

 • Waste management planning and coordination.